eddieantonio/cmput296/lab-2.md

 > `example.org`, and `example.net` in total?

 > **Question 19**: I have one HTTP server handling the requests for
 > multiple domains.
-Describe how it my HTTP server uses HTTP request
+Describe how my HTTP server can use HTTP request
 > headers to determine which domain a particular request is intended
 > for (e.g., how does my HTTP server know whether to send the content
-> for `example.com` instead of content for `example.org`?).
+> for `example.org` instead of content for `example.com`?).

 HTTP methods and status codes